jakubcieslik99/privpass/README.md

 ## Features

-- Access with OTP sent via email address
+- Access via OTP sent to the email address
 - Adding, editing and deleting passwords
 - Getting user's selected password
 - Sorting and searching through all user's passwords